The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: Conclusions

 In this work we study the Chv\'atal-Gomory cuts for spectrahedra and their strength in solving integer semidefinite programs resulting from combinatorial optimization problems.
 Accordingly, this paper increases the theoretical understanding of integer semidefinite programming, which in turn contributes to new solution techniques for this type of problems.

 In Section~\ref{Section:CGprocedure} we study the elementary closure of spectrahedra and the hierarchy obtained by iterating this procedure.
 Using an alternative formulation of the elementary closure, see~\eqref{eq:coniccuts}, we provide simple proofs of several properties, including a homogeneity property for bounded spectrahedra, see Theorem~\ref{Thm:closureHyperplane}.
-We also provide a simple proof for the finiteness of the CG procedure for bounded spectrahedra, see Theorem~\ref{Thm:FiniteCGsequence}.
 Although some of the here presented results are already known in the literature, the proofs we present are considerably simpler and are mainly based on concepts from mathematical optimization and number theory.
 We also present the polyhedral description of the elementary closure of spectrahedra whose defining linear matrix inequality is totally dual integral, see Theorem~\ref{Thm:TDI}.
 To the best of our knowledge, this is the first such description for the elementary closure of a non-polyhedral set.
+A full characterization of bounded LMIs that are TDI on $\mathbb{Z}^m$ is given in Theorem~\ref{Thm:Hilbert}.
+Sufficient conditions for TDI-ness on an appropriate set $Z \subseteq \mathbb{Z}^m$ are given in Theorem~\ref{Thm:polyhedralonZ} and \ref{Thm:TDI_FDG}.